Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-fido2/pin-uv-auth-protocols.md

 and the YubiKey have the necessary knowledge to decrypt the PIN.
 This is done using a secure key-agreement and key-exchange defined by the protocol.

-Encrypted PINs are exchanged for a `pinUvAuthToken` that can then be used to authenticate to subsequent CTAP2 commands on the YubiKey.
-Similarly, user verification methods such as fingerprint verification used by the YubiKey Bio Series can also use these auth protocols to obtain a `pinUvAuthToken` - emphasis on the "UV" in that case.
+If the application provides the correct PIN, the YubiKey will return a `pinUvAuthToken`, which can be used to authenticate subsequent CTAP2 commands on the YubiKey.
+Similarly, user verification methods such as fingerprint verification used by the YubiKey Bio Series can also use these auth protocols to obtain a `pinUvAuthToken`.
+As fingerprints are securely matched and verified on the YubiKey itself, this form of user verification is sufficient enough to not require an additional PIN.
+The YubiKey will, however, fall back to requiring a PIN if too many failed fingerprint matches have occured.

 A `pinUvAuthToken`, referred to simply as "authentication token" in the rest of this document, is a randomly- generated, opaque sequence of bytes that acts as a stand-in for the PIN.
 The authentication token is long